Our Mission Statement

 Leslie started working as a veterinary nurse in 2006 at a general practice hospital in Puerto Rico.
 She moved to CT in 2013 with her husband and their two little boys.
 Shortly after they introduced Rocco (a male Ragdoll) and Taylor (a female Great Dane) to their family.
 She started working at the Veterinary Emergency Center on February of 2014 as a veterinary nurse.
 She has always enjoyed working with small animals.
 She loves to care for critical patients and their families when they needed.
 In her spare time she enjoys going out with her family.
 Her hobbies include boating, fishing, water sports, and gardening.
 When she is not in town she is in PR visiting her family.

 In 2004, April received her Associate’s Degree from Ocean County College, where she studied print broadcast and journalism.
 She has always had a passion for animals, and in 2006, she began her journey in veterinary medicine by joining Berkeley Veterinary Center in New Jersey as a Veterinary Assistant.
-She then moved to Connecticut to be with her boyfriend in 2013, and continued in the veterinary field by working as a Veterinary Nurse at Animal Medical Clinic.
+She then moved to Connecticut in 2013 and continued in the veterinary field by working as a Veterinary Nurse at Animal Medical Clinic.
 April joined the Veterinary Emergency Center family in October 2015, and is really enjoying emergency medicine because you never know what kind of cases will come through the door.
-She shares her life with her significant other JR. Together their family consists of their cat Hayzael, American Pitbull Terrier Lycan, chinchilla named Acadian, a 40 gallon fish tank of African Cichlids, and a variety of lizards, frogs, and toads.
-April doesn’t like to play favorites with her reptiles, but her Blue Tongue Skink named Perdue holds a very special place in her heart.
-April is very passionate when it comes to reptiles and enjoys reptile education, fostering and adopting them, and would someday like to work at a zoo caring for them.
+She shares her life with her significant other JR. Together their family consists of their cat Hayzael, two French bulldogs named Evolet and Ilona, and a variety of lizards and fish.
+April doesn’t like to play favorites with her reptiles, but her Blue Tongue Skink named Perdue will always be very special to her.
+Forever in her heart is Lycan her American Bully who passed away May 2019.
+He was one of a kind and will never be forgotten.
+April is very passionate when it comes to reptiles and dogs.
+She enjoys educating, fostering, and adopting.
+She also enjoys dog sports consisting of agility, weight pull, obedience, rally and tricks.
+In fact, Lycan took first place in his weight pull competitions prior to passing away.
 She is also a huge Godzilla fan and collects everything from old-school monster movies to Godzilla memorabilia.
-In her free time you can usually find her at comic conventions, renaissance fairs, the movies, hiking with the dogs, gaming with her boyfriend, or down in New Jersey spending time with family and friends.
+In her free time you can usually find her at comic conventions, at a dog show, renaissance fairs, the movies, gaming with her boyfriend, or down in New Jersey spending time with family and friends.

 Scarlett graduated from the University of Connecticut in 2008 with a Bachelor’s degree in Psychology.
 From 2011 to 2013, she attended Northwestern Connecticut Community College, and graduated with a degree in Veterinary Technology.
 During her time at NWCCC, she interned here at VEC, as well as volunteered and worked in another local veterinary hospital.
 Upon graduation, she lived abroad in England, and since returning in the fall of 2015, she happily joined the team here.
 Scarlett currently resides in Connecticut with her English kitty Colin, whom she loves very much, despite his lack of expected politeness!